AlexThePolygonal/cpp-stateful-templates/README.md

 Since the method itself was discovered long ago, there are several blogposts detailing it.
 [This blogpost](https://mc-deltat.github.io/articles/stateful-metaprogramming-cpp20) has a list of references for those interested.
 I also recommend reading [this](https://b.atch.se/posts/non-constant-constant-expressions/) as an introduction.

-For my implementation, which is slightly more convoluted, read [type_var.hpp](https://github.com/AlexThePolygonal/cpp-stateful-templates/blob/master/tests.hpp).
+For my implementation, which is slightly more convoluted, read [type_var.hpp](https://github.com/AlexThePolygonal/cpp-stateful-templates/blob/master/type_var.hpp).

 To have state and templates like `value<T, _>`, first, we need some way of finding the type corresponding to `T`.
 Normally, templates are stateless and finding a template construct requires knowing all of its arguments.
-As an example, an attempt to construct `value` and `Assign` could look like this
+As an example, we could try to construct `value` and `Assign` like this
 ```cpp
 template <>
 struct Assign<T, Val1, RE> {